bsthen/bakong-khqr/README.md

 # bakong-khqr (Unofficial)

-A Python library for generating QR codes for transactions compliant with the Bakong KHQR standard.
+A Python library for generating QR codes transactions compliant with the Bakong KHQR standard.

 ## Installation